 Cannabis contains several hundred compounds, including various flavonoids, aromatic terpenes, and many minor cannabinoids in addition to CBD.
 Each of these compounds has specific healing attributes, but when combined they create what scientists refer to as a holistic “entourage effect” or “ensemble effect,” so that the therapeutic impact of the whole plant is greater than the sum of its single-molecule parts.

-“A” Few Myths Of CBD Oils
+“A” Few Myths of CBD Oils

 - “CBD is not psychoactive.”
 CBD is not an intoxicant, but it’s misleading to describe CBD as non-psychoactive.
 When a clinically depressed patient takes a low dose of a CBD-rich sublingual tincture and has a great day for the first time in a long time, it’s apparent that CBD is a powerful mood-altering compound.
 Better to say, “CBD is not psychoactive like THC,” than to simply assert that CBD is not psychoactive.
 CBD won’t make a person feel “stoned,” but it can impact a person’s psyche in positive ways.
 Moderate doses of CBD are mildly energizing (“alerting”).
 But very high doses of CBD may trigger a biphasic effect and can be sleep-promoting.
 CBD is not, however, a sedative.

 - “High doses of CBD work better than than low doses.”
 Keep in mind that CBD in general has biphasic properties, meaning that low and high doses can produce opposite effects.
 An excessive amount of CBD could be less effective therapeutically than a moderate dose.
-An example of good starting dose would be a few drops of a 240mg CBD oil 1-3 times per day.
+An example of a good starting dose is a few drops of a 240mg CBD oil 1-3 times per day.
 If the desired effects are not seen, add a few more drops before moving to a stronger mg dosage.

 - “CBD is CBD.
 It doesn’t matter where it comes from.”
 Some low-resin industrial hemp cultivars may be a feasible source of CBD, but fiber hemp is by no means an optimal source of CBD.
 Huge amounts of fiber hemp are required to extract a small amount of CBD, thereby raising the risk of contaminants because hemp is a “bio-accumulator” that draws toxins from the soil.
 But the debate over sourcing CBD is quickly becoming moot as plant breeders focus on developing high-resin cannabis varietals that satisfy the legal criteria for industrial hemp, with THC measuring less than 0.3 percent.